 When it comes to the siding on your home you can easily be overwhelmed with material options, wood is a classic vintage choice but doesn’t have the durability of aluminum.
 Regardless of whether you choose wood, vinyl or fiberglass, the most important factor is understanding the health of your siding and when it will require replacement.

-Needing to replace your siding is a fact of life and something that will need done somewhat regularly, roughly every ten to fifteen years, depending on the material, climate you live in, and how often it is being cleaned – think of it as a check up for your home!
-A few important factors to watch out for when taking care of your siding is:
+Needing to replace your siding is a fact of life and something that will need to be done somewhat regularly, roughly every ten to fifteen years, depending on the material, climate you live in, and how often it is being cleaned – think of it as a check-up for your home!
+A few important factors to watch out for when taking care of your siding are:

 - Cracks or other damage: While cracks and breaks to your siding aren’t as alarming as the beginning stages of dry rot, it is still crucial to replace the broken piece as soon as a crack is found.
 Doing this can protect your home from water getting in and eventually leading to the dreaded dry rot.